ConsumerDataStandardsAustralia/standards/slate/source/includes/standards/_errors.md

     {
       "code": "urn:au-cds:error:cds-banking:Authorisation/UnavailableBankingAccount",
       "title": "Unavailable Banking Account",
-      "description": "808b5b1d-0798-4bdf-a3c8-f9cce2904eb2"
+      "detail": "808b5b1d-0798-4bdf-a3c8-f9cce2904eb2"
     }
   ]
 }
 ```
 <a name="error_payload"></a>The `errors` object will be an array of zero or more unnamed objects.
 The fields in each of these objects will be as follows:

-* `code` field MUST be present: holds an end point specific error code.
-This MAY be a standard CDR error code or an application-specific error code.
+* `code` field **MUST** be present: holds an end point specific error code.
+This **MAY** be a standard CDR error code or an application-specific error code.
-* `title` field MUST be present: holds a human readable label of the error that is constant
+* `title` field **MUST** be present: holds a human readable label of the error that is constant
 per `code`
-* `detail` field MUST be present: holds a human readable description of this specific error
+* `detail` field **MUST** be present: holds a human readable description of this specific error
-* `meta` object MAY be present: holds additional end point specific data relevant to the error
+* `meta` object **MAY** be present: holds additional end point specific data relevant to the error

-If a Data Recipient or Data Holder responds with an application-specific error code, the standard CDR URN error code MUST be provided in the `MetaError` object.
+If a Data Recipient or Data Holder responds with an application-specific error code, the standard CDR URN error code **MUST** be provided in the `MetaError` object.

 <div class="clear both"></div>
 #### URN Structure